greenwood-suzanne/hot_METS/README.md

 		from checking against the silva version 132 database.

 	PNG Files:
-		*note: If there is trouble viewing the image files, the crossteam directory can be copied to your own home directory and viewed using RStudio under the files tab on the right.
-There is also the option of SCP-ing the images to your own computer to view.
+		*note: If there is trouble viewing the image files, RStudio is a nice option.
+Simply navigate to your home directory under the files tab on the right hand side of the screen.
+There you should see your copy of the crossteam directory and all the .png files among your documents.
+There is also the option of SCP-ing the images to your own computer for viewing.
 		-filtFqual.png: qualilty plot of forward reads after filtering -filtRqual.png: qualilty plot of reverse reads after filtering -fqual.png: qualilty plot of forward reads before filtering -Rqual.png: qualilty plot of reverse reads before filtering

-You will also notice a new subdirectory "filtered" within your crossteam directory.
+You will notice a new subdirectory "filtered" within your crossteam directory.
 This contains the filtered files.
 All of your raw data files are unchanged; all filtering/denoising/dereplicating, etc. was done within the filtered subdirectory.